 About

-bontik is built for teams that have outgrown inboxes and spreadsheets and need more control, visibility, and follow-through in operational workflows.
+bontik is built for teams that have outgrown inboxes and spreadsheets and need a system of record they can operate, automate, and evolve under one control model.

 Why this exists